OyvindSabo/compendiums/tiø4146-finance-for-science-and-technology-students/05-capital-structure-and-dividends.md

 - Leverage decreases with earnings volatility because companies with olatile earnings need to reduce the risk that new equity has to be issued or that profitable investment opportunities have to be forgone.
 - Having a high tax rate will lead to higher optimal debt rate.
 - Debt decreases with the value of growth opportunities.

+According to trade-off theory, all changes in capital structure should be in direction of the optimum.